SoutHACKton/southackton.github.com/source/_posts/2012-09-07-southackton-survey-2012.markdown

 The hackerspaces.org [List of Hacker Spaces][hackerspaces/listof]
-map shows that Southampton is perfectly positioned to host a location for makers, hackers and tinkerers from a wide area - from Bournemouth in Dorset to Chichester in West Sussex and throughout Hampshire - to meet and collaborate.
+map shows that Southampton is perfectly positioned to host a location for makers, hackers and tinkerers from a wide area to meet and collaborate.

 {% img /images/listOfHackerspaces.jpg Southampton is perfectly positioned to host a hackerspace %}